ldylz/learngit/readme.txt

-git is a Version control system.
+git is a distributed Version control system.
 Git is free software.